escaladesports/2019-website-boilerplate/README.md

 git init
 ```

 Add environment variables to a `./.env` file in the root of your project.
+A sample is provided in `.env.example`

 It's also recommended to go through and change any settings you might need in the `packages/config` files.